-[Update March 2019]: Unfortunately Bombay to Barcelona Library Cafe has been forced to shut down because the landlord of the property put it up as a collateral against a loan.
-The high court hasn’t helped.
-Amin and his colleagues are looking to rent a new cafe space in/near Andheri and start from scratch again; if you can help in any way, please reach out.
-See more updates on their Facebook page.
+[Update Sept 2019]: Unfortunately the original Bombay to Barcelona Library Cafe was forced to shut down because the landlord of the property put it up as a collateral against a loan.
+The high court didn’t help, but Amin and his colleagues haven’t given up.
+They’ve moved to a new location and are starting from scratch.
+They need to buy new equipment, and have kept their colleagues on payroll all these months.

 Tucked away on a quiet street in Andheri, Bombay to Barcelona Library Café – with its charming décor, a diverse collection of books and an eclectic fusion menu – could be just another café in Mumbai.
 But it isn’t.

 As I entered through the wood and glass door, asked for a minced mushroom vada pao and set up my “office” for the day, I remembered my conversation with Dilip D’Souza – renowned author, travel writer and friend – that first led me here.
 That conversation was about a boy called Amin Sheikh, and his story is one of the most heartwarming stories I’m ever going to hear.
 It goes like this:

 Like thousands of kids in India, Amin was born in a slum and made to work long, hard hours in a tea shop when the rest of us were toddlers in school.
 One day, a set of tea glasses slipped from his tiny hands and broke, and anticipating the thrashing that awaited him both at work and at home, he decided to run away.

 Dadar Railway Station became his adopted home.
 He begged and polished shoes, learnt to scavenge for food out of garbage cans, and slept on the platform or in the streets.
 Everything bad you can imagine on India’s streets, happened to him, even as he hardened up and learnt to fend for himself.